Save to My DOJO

 VMware ESXi is a Type 1, bare-metal hypervisor that provides a complete set of features and capabilities needed in enterprise data centers.
 It is both a free product from VMware and a licensed software solution purchased with support and additional licensed features we will cover below.

 Specifically, VMware markets the VMware ESXi free edition as vSphere Hypervisor.
 You can easily download the vSphere Hypervisor by signing up for a VMware account (free) and requesting the ESXi free hypervisor.
-If you have a dedicated physical host that you plan on using for virtualization learning, practice, running Windows 10, and other guest VMs in a dedicated fashion, this is a great option.
+If you have a dedicated physical host that you plan on using for virtualization learning, practice, and to create virtual machine windows 10, and other guest VMs in a dedicated fashion, this is a great option.

 Downloading VMware vSphere Hypervisor 7.0